Enowon/LotL-Ransomware-Detection-RandomForest-LIME/README.md

 ### Key Finding

-The Random Forest model achieved a recall of 99.37%, catching 16,075 out of 16,177 ransomware entries in the test set — missing only 102.
+The Random Forest model achieved a recall of 99.37%, catching 16,075 out of 16,177 ransomware entries in the test set, missing only 102.
 The feature-based Sigma rule baseline achieved just 0.20% recall, missing 80,720 ransomware entries.
 This represents a recall gap of 99.17 percentage points, confirming that machine learning significantly outperforms rule-based detection for this task.

-LIME explainability analysis identified process_vs_parent_freq_ratio as the single most important detection feature, corresponding to MITRE ATT&CK technique T1059 (Command and Scripting Interpreter) — validating that the model is detecting behaviourally meaningful attack patterns rather than statistical noise.
+LIME explainability analysis identified process_vs_parent_freq_ratio as the single most important detection feature, corresponding to MITRE ATT&CK technique T1059 (Command and Scripting Interpreter), validating that the model is detecting behaviourally meaningful attack patterns rather than statistical noise.

 ---